AbedElazizShe/LightCompressor/README.md

 implementation "org.jetbrains.kotlinx:kotlinx-coroutines-android:${Version.coroutines}"
 ```

 Then just call [doVideoCompression] and pass both source and destination file paths.
-The method has a callback for 4 functions;
+The method has a callback for 5 functions;
 1) OnStart - called when compression started
 2) OnSuccess - called when compression completed with no errors/exceptions
-3) OnFailure - called when an exception occured or video bitrate and size are below the minimum required for compression.
+3) OnFailure - called when an exception occurred or video bitrate and size are below the minimum required for compression.
 4) OnProgress - called with progress new value
+5) OnCancelled - called when the job is cancelled

+To cancel the compression job, just call [VideoCompressor.cancel()]

 ```kotlin
 VideoCompressor.doVideoCompression(